 Understanding the power of your visual message (e.g., non-verbal cues) sets the stage for your intended first and lasting impression message.

-As you can surmise, there are many variables to the greeting and introduction process.
-They are all broken down, explained and strategized in this chapter.
+This chapter offers many variables to the greeting and introduction process.
+They are all broken down, explained and strategized for your reference.

-Do you know the old Shirley Ellis’ song, “The Name Game?”
+End awkward name moment!
+Do you recall Shirley Ellis’ song, “The Name Game?”
 What a fun and catchy way to remember a name!
 She uses the power of rhyming.
 Wouldn’t it be great if it was as easy as the song implies?
 It is not!
 For most people, remembering names does not come easily.
 It takes practice and concentration.

 This chapter also addresses hyphenated names, double names, accents, and non-Western names.